 Pediatric hospice and palliative medicine physicians focus on improving the quality of life for children with serious illnesses and their families by providing expert pain and symptom management, emotional support, and assistance with medical decision-making.

-They work with an interdisciplinary team to relieve suffering, coordinate care across different settings (like home and hospital), and support the entire family throughout the illness and during bereavement.
+They work with an interdisciplinary team to relieve suffering, coordinate care across settings (such as home and hospital), and support the entire family throughout the illness and during bereavement.

-This care can be provided alongside other treatments meant to cure the illness.
+This care can be provided alongside other treatments aimed at curing the illness.

 What they do

-Advocacy and education: They often advocate for policy changes to improve access to care, and their role involves education for families and other healthcare professionals.
+Advocacy and education: They often advocate for policy changes to improve access to care and provide education for families and other healthcare professionals.

 Symptom and pain management: Physicians manage physical symptoms such as pain, nausea, shortness of breath, and fatigue to improve the child’s comfort.